Marcus-Hines/java-example-workflow/README.md

 # Java-Example-Workflow

 This workflow can be used as an example for developers wanting to deploy Java apps using Github actions.
+For more details on Github Actions and workflows in general, see https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions

 # The workflow:
 This example workflow will: